 - 1 head cauliflower

 - 375 g shortcrust pastry (1 large sheet), room temperature

-- 2 tbsp plain flour, plus more for rolling
+- 2 tablespoon plain flour, plus more for rolling

 - 90 g gruyere cheese or other hard cheese, grated (~ 1 cup grated)